daytonaio/daytona/docs/daytona_target_set.md

 ### Options

 ```
-  -p, --pipe string   Path to JSON file for target configuration
+  -f, --file string   Path to JSON file for target configuration, use '-' to read from stdin
 ```

 ### Options inherited from parent commands